MubinMuhammad/MinimalSwayFX/README.md

 - [Alacritty](https://github.com/alacritty/alacritty) for the terminal.
   The themes are from [Alacritty-Theme](https://github.com/alacritty/alacritty-theme)
 - [Mako](https://github.com/emersion/mako), as the notification daemon.
-- [Tofi](https://github.com/philj56/tofi), as the application launcher.
+- [Bemenu](https://github.com/Cloudef/bemenu), as the application launcher.
-- [Waybar](https://github.com/Alexays/Waybar), as the status bar.
+- Swaybar & [i3status](https://github.com/i3/i3status), as the status bar.
-- Wallpapers, got some dark forest and sunny forest wallpapers from [Pexels](https://www.pexels.com).
+- Wallpapers, got some dark forest and sunny forest wallpapers from [Pexels](https://www.pexels.com) & [Unsplash](https://unsplash.com/).

 If your curios what tools are used to create the "Coding Screenshot", they are as follows neovim with [NvChad](https://github.com/NvChad/NvChad), Htop and the man page of sway(5).

-## Installation
-Run the `install.sh` file.
-If you have already some configuration.
-They will be saved as `config_name.bak` as a folder.

 ## Contribution
 If you want to contribute to the project, add a star to it.
 And if you want to change something